Self Sabotage: The Neural Circuits Behind Self Defeating Behavior

 The Amygdala: Our Inner Alarm System

-At the heart of self-sabotage lies the amygdala, our brain’s fear center.
-This almond-shaped structure is responsible for processing emotions, particularly fear and anxiety.
+At the heart of self-sabotaging behaviors lies the amygdala, our neuroscience strategies for overcoming fear of change center.
+According to Phelps and Davis (2002), this almond-shaped structure is responsible for 13 effective techniques for processing emotions, particularly fear and anxiety.
 When we face situations that our brain perceives as threatening – even if they’re opportunities for growth – the amygdala can trigger a fight-or-flight response.

 This response, while crucial for survival in genuinely dangerous situations, can be counterproductive when it comes to personal growth and achievement.
 It’s as if our brain’s alarm system is too sensitive, going off at the slightest hint of change or challenge, making us our own worst enemy.